joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6522699/2025/07/29/dodgers-mlb-trade-deadline-questions/

 **Browns owner Jimmy Haslam says there's no panic following disappointing 2024 season**\
-`In his annual late-July meeting with reporters on Tuesday, Cleveland Browns owner Jimmy Haslam was clear that he expects better than the 3-14 season produced in 2024.`\
+`In his annual late-July meeting with the media on Tuesday, Cleveland Browns owner Jimmy Haslam was clear that he expects better than the 3-14 season produced in 2024.`\
 https://nytimes.com/athletic/6523164/2025/07/29/cleveland-browns-owner-jimmy-haslam/

 **In Violent Attack, Gunman Brings Issue of C.T.E. to N.F.L.’s Door**\